BMW 2 Series Active Tourer review

 The 2 Series Active Tourer is a ground-breaking car for BMW but is it any good?

 The BMW 2 Series Active Tourer marks a huge change for the German manufacturer.
-Not only is it the marque’s first MPV – although BMW are reluctant to put it into that category – it’s also front-wheel drive.
+Not only is it the marque’s first MPV but it is also front-wheel drive.
 Never before has BMW developed a front-wheel drive car but the success of MINI has given it the perfect opportunity to explore new markets.

 The 2 Series Active Tourer uses the same UKL1 front-wheel drive architecture as the new MINI but has been stretched to increase passenger space inside.